migcruz/leetcode/slidingwindow/README.md

    - Finding a substring that matches a given pattern length.

 2. **Variable-Size Window**
+   - Smallest subarray sum ≥ a given value.

+2. **Variable-Size Window with another data structure**
    - Longest substring without repeating characters.
-   - Smallest subarray sum ≥ a given value.
+   - Longest substring with no more than k distinct characters
    - Finding the maximum length of consecutive ones in a binary array.
+   - String permutations

 ## Time & Space Complexity
 ### **Time Complexity**